'England deserved their penalty trauma' - Germany legend Matthaus hammers Three Lions & their fans

 What has been said?

-"English fans were hostile to the little girl in the Germany jersey," the 60-year-old wrote in SportBild.
+"English fans were hostile to the little girl in the Germany jersey," Matthaus wrote in SportBild.
 "They were whistling the opposing national anthems.

 "Denmark's goalkeeper Kasper Schmeichel was blinded with a laser during a penalty that Raheem Sterling dived to get in the semi-finals.